 The architecture of Bluetooth Low-Energy consists of various components as follows:

-• The physical layer (PHY) is the physical radio that is utilised for communication and data modulation and demodulation.
+The physical layer (PHY) is the physical radio that is utilized for communication data modulation and demodulation.
 It uses the ISM band to communicate (2.4 GHz spectrum).

 How it works: